If you're new here, you may want to subscribe to the Art Therapy Blog feed or by entering your email address on the right. Thanks for visiting!

-Some people have come to question my use of the term “art therapy” on this site.
+Some people have come to question the use of the term “art therapy” on this site.
 While there is nothing wrong with this, I feel that this is a topic worth addressing as there may be other readers who feel the same way.

 One visitor to the site, Fiona, made the following comment on the benefits page that I’d like to address: